-The LPS input is considered inactive if it remains low for more than 2.6 μ s and is considered active otherwise.
-When the TSB41AB1 detects that LPS is inactive, it places the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
-If the LPS input remains low for more than 26 μ s, the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
+The LPS input is considered inactive if it remains low for more than 2.6 $\mu s$ and is considered active otherwise.
+When the TSB41AB3 detects that LPS is inactive, it places the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
+If the LPS input remains low for more than 26 $\mu s$ , the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
 The PHY-LLC interface is also held in the disabled state during hardware reset.
-The TSB41AB1 continues the necessary repeater functions description (continued)

-required for normal network operation regardless of the state of the PHY-LLC interface.
+The TSB41AB3 continues the necessary repeater functions required for normal network operation regardless of the state of the PHY-LLC interface.
 When the interface is in the reset or disabled state and LPS is again observed active, the PHY initializes the interface and returns it to normal operation.

-When the PHY-LLC interface is in the low-power disabled state, the TSB41AB1 automatically enters a low-power mode if the port is inactive (disconnected, disabled, or suspended).
-In this low-power mode, the TSB41AB1 disables its internal clock generators and also disables various voltage and current reference circuits depending on the state of the port (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBIAS, for example).
-The lowest power consumption (the ultralow-power sleep mode) is attained when the port is either disconnected, or disabled with the port interrupt enable bit cleared.
-The TSB41AB1 exits the low-power mode when the LPS input is asserted high or when a port event occurs which requires that the TSB41AB1 become active in order to respond to the event or to notify the LLC of the event (for example, incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a nondisabled port, etc.).
-The SYSCLK output becomes active (and the PHY-LLC interface is initialized and becomes operative) within 7.3 ms after LPS is asserted high when the TSB41AB1 is in the low-power mode.
+When the PHY-LLC interface is in the low-power disabled state, the TSB41AB3 automatically enters a low-power mode if all ports are inactive (disconnected, disabled, or suspended).
+In this low-power mode, the TSB41AB3 disables its internal clock generators and also disables various voltage and current reference circuits, depending on the state of the ports (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBias, for example).
+The lowest power consumption (the ultralow-power sleep mode) is attained when all ports are either disconnected, or disabled with the port's interrupt enable bit cleared.
+The TSB41AB3 exits the low-power mode when the LPS input is asserted high or when a port event occurs which requires that the TSB41AB3 become active in order to respond to the event or to notify the LLC of the event (incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a nondisabled port).
+The SYSCLK output becomes active (and the PHY-LLC interface is initialized and becomes operative) within 7.3 ms after LPS is asserted high when the TSB41AB3 is in the low-power mode.

 The PHY uses the C/LKON terminal to notify the LLC to power up and become active.
 When activated, the C/LKON signal is a square wave of approximately 163-ns period.
 The PHY activates the C/LKON output when the LLC is inactive and a wake-up event occurs.
 The LLC is considered inactive when either the LPS input is inactive, as described above, or the LCtrl bit is cleared to 0.
-A wake-up event occurs when a link-on PHY packet addressed to this node is received, or when a PHY interrupt occurs.
+A wake-up event occurs when a link-on PHY packet addressed to this node is received, or conditionally when a PHY interrupt occurs.
 The PHY deasserts the C/LKON output when the LLC becomes active (both LPS active and the LCtrl bit set to 1).
-The PHY also deasserts the C/LKON output when a bus reset occurs unless a PHY interrupt condition exists which would otherwise cause C/LKON to be active.
+The PHY also deasserts the C/LKON output when a bus reset occurs unless a PHY interrupt condition exists which otherwise causes C/LKON to be active.